robbiew/ghostnet/ftn/README.md

 ### Instructions for Updating the GhostNet FTN Nodelist Repository

 Authorized GitHub users (Designated Network Admins) must use the **fork and pull request** process to update and compile the GhostNet nodelist or infopack.
 The `compile_nodelist.sh` script is located in the `ftn/nodelist` directory and handles compiling the nodelist and creating the infopack ZIP file and sending back to Github.
+Special thanks to [Christian Sacks aka MeatLion](https://github.com/christiansacks/tqwnet_nodelist) for the code examples from TQWNet to pull all this together!

 ---